CaoTungPHAM/GettingCleaningDataProject/CodeBook.md

 =============================================
 THE ACTIVITY VARIABLE (the 2nd variable):
 =============================================
-It captures the fact that each person performed one of six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+It captures the fact that, for each record, each person performed one of six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 =============================================
 FEATURES VARIABLES (the 3rd - 68th variables):